joysticktv/joysticktv.github.io/faq.md

 # Frequently Asked Questions

 ## Do I have to stream NSFW content?
-Nope!
-Stream whatever you’re comfortable with.
+No. Stream whatever you’re comfortable with.
 If anyone in your chat asks you to do anything you’re not comfortable with, please notify us immediately.

+## Do I have to stream games?
+No. Even though we like to focus on gaming, if you just want to knit, paint, do wood working, workout, or whatever, we’re all here for it.
+Just have fun!

+## Do I have to be on camera / have my voice heard?
+No. If you feel more comfortable with the camera / microphone turned off, or you're just having that kind of day, that's perfectly fine.
+However, you must be active in chat at the very least to let people know you are actually there on stream.

-## Are VTubers allowed?
+## Are VTubers / VR Chatters allowed?
 Definitely.
-We have many VTubers that stream on Joystick.
+We have many VTubers and Avatar based streamers on Joystick.
 Feel free to ask them in our Discord about their own experience.

-## As a VTuber can I have other VTuber friends on my stream?
+## As a VTuber / VR Chatter, can I have others on my stream?
 Yes!
-As long as their IRL face/body is not shown on screen, and you can validate they are over 18 years old, they can be on stream with you.
+As long as their physical face/body are not shown on camera and you can validate they are over 18 years old, they can be on stream with you.

-## Do I have to stream games?
-No. Even though we like to focus on gaming, if you just want to knit, paint, do wood working, workout, or whatever, we’re all here for it.
-Just have fun!

-## Can I have my partner on stream with me?
+## Can I have my partner / roomate, etc... on stream with me?
-Yes, however, they must be approved on your account before they can appear on stream.
+Yes.
+If their physical IRL face/body is shown on camera at any time, then they must be approved on your account before they can appear on stream.
 Go to your stream settings page and add a new Stream Approval with their information.

 If they're already an approved streamer, you can invite them to appear on stream through streamer invitations on your stream settings page.

 ## I want to play a game with friends.
 Can their voices be on my stream?
-As long as you know they are all over the age of 18, and do not show their faces/body, it’s ok.
+As long as you know they are all over the age of 18, and their physical IRL bodies or faces are not shown, it is okay to have them voice-only or with non-irl icons / characters on stream.

 ## Can I stream to other sites?
 Yes!
 Multi streaming is awesome.
 There’s several options, from OBS extensions, to 3rd party services that do this.